Cray-HPE/docs-csm/upgrade/Stage_0_Prerequisites.md

     This will ensure that the CFS configuration layers are applied to perform image customization for the worker NCNs.
     See [Worker Image Customization](../operations/configuration_management/Worker_Image_Customization.md).

-1. Prepare the post-boot worker NCN personalizations.
+1. Prepare the post-boot NCN personalizations.

-    This will ensure that the appropriate CFS configuration layers are applied when performing post-boot node personalization of the worker NCNs.
+    This will ensure that the appropriate CFS configuration layers are applied when performing post-boot node personalization of the NCNs.
     See [NCN Node Personalization](../operations/configuration_management/NCN_Node_Personalization.md).

 Continue on to [Stage 0.4](#stage-04---backup-workload-manager-data), skipping the [CSM-only system upgrade](#csm-only-system-upgrade) subsection below.